Skip to content

 Reyn is powered by AI in two senses:

 • At runtime.
-Every workflow execution delegates decisions to an LLM provider via LiteLLM.
-Reyn is an LLM workflow OS by design.
+Every agent run delegates decisions to an LLM provider via LiteLLM.
+Reyn is an agent OS where agency is bounded by construction — decide, spawn, orchestrate, but only through typed, permissioned, auditable, rewindable ops.

 • In its development.
 Substantial portions of the codebase, the stdlib components, this documentation, and the landing page were drafted with AI tooling — primarily Claude Code (Anthropic) for implementation and Claude Design for the website.
 Human review, integration, and final architectural calls live with the maintainer; AI contributions are recorded as Co-Authored-By: Claude ... trailers in the git history.